MathioLucas/GSP-SP-OP/README.md

 ### recreate_random_failed_test.cxx
 recreate_random_failed_test.cxx takes as command line arguments the parameters output by random_tester.cxx, and uses them to recreate the test case that failed.
 It re-runs the implementation on the given failed test case, and re-authenticates.

+## Graph generator
+In addition to the three demo files, I've also provided a file `GraphGenerator.hxx`, which may be included to generate random `graph`s for testing the implementation on.
+It defines a single function `graph generate_graph(long nC, long lC, long nK, long lK, long three_edges, long seed)`.
+The algorithm this function uses to generate a graph is equivalent to the following:
+* First, generate `nC` cycle subgraphs on `lC` vertices and `nK` complete subgraphs on `lK` vertices.
+* Label them from `0` to `nC * lC + nK * lK - 1`.
+Shuffle the labels.
+* Randomly order all of these subgraps and number them from `1` to `nC + nK`.
+* For `i` from `2` to `nC + nK`:
+  * Choose a random subgraph from the `1`st to the `i-1`th.
+  * Select two random distinct vertices in the `i`th subgraph (or three, if `three_edges` is true).
+  * Connect each of these vertices to a randomly selected vertex in the chosen subgraph with a single edge, ensuring the two (or three) vertices such selected are distinct as well.
+* Shuffle the order of every edge in the adjacency lists.

+The parameters are as follows:
+* `nC` is the number of cycle subgraphs in the generated output
+* `lC` is the length of all of these cycles (must be at least 3)
+* `nK` is the number of complete subgraphs in the generated output
+* `lK` is the size of these complete subgraphs (must be at least 3)
+* `three_egdes` is whether to connect each generated subgraph to the rest with three rather than two edges.
+* `seed` is the seed to be passed to the (C-style) random number generator.
+If not specified, it will use a "random" seed based off the current time.

+It directly returns a `graph`, which can then be passed to `GSP_SP_OP`.
+Unlike the previous version, it does not accept command line arguments, and all arguments are instead passed to the above function.
+(This was done to make it easier to generate multiple graphs in one run of a test program).

 ## Logging
 Some command-line options can be given to the compiler when the code is compiled to affect the implementation's logging behaviour, for debugging purposes:
 * `-D__LIGHT_LOGGING__` will cause a minimal amount of extra information to be printed to standard output, which takes constant time to print.